kyclark/biofx_python/11_mprt/README.md

 http://rosalind.info/problems/mprt/

-Write a Python program called "mprt.py" that will accept file of sequence IDs, will download the sequences from UniProt, and will print each protein containing the N-glycosylation motif and a list of the locations where the motif can be found.
+Write a Python program called `mprt.py` that will accept file of sequence IDs, will download the sequences from UniProt, and will print each protein containing the N-glycosylation motif and a list of the locations where the motif can be found.

-The program should print a "usage" statement for "-h" or "--help" flags:
+The program should print a "usage" statement for `-h` or `--help` flags:

 ```
 $ ./mprt.py -h